greekstartups/greekstartups/README.md

 greekstartups
 =============

-Themes for the greekstartups.com site
+Theme for the greekstartups.com site